-Screening and Main Lane Sorting Systems -LPR, DOT-R, Tire Anomaly, Over-Height and WIM Maintenance Agreements at Falfurrias, Sequin, Penwell, Devine and Queen City Inspection Facilities (ITD 2018, 2020, 2021) \$300,000
+Screening and Main Lane Sorting Systems -LPR, DOT-R, Tire Anomaly, Over-Height and WIM Maintenance Agreements at Falfurrias, Sequin, Penwell, Devine and Queen City Inspection Facilities (ITD 2018, 2020, 2021) These funds are spent by way of maintenance agreements with the vendor.
+The cost covers replacement of broken or malfunctioning equipment is not used for upgrades or enhancements. \$300,000

-Screening and Sorting Systems -LPR, DOT-R, Thermal Imaging (ATIS), Over-Height and WIM Maintenance Agreements at Kingsbury/Seguin Inspection Facility (ITD 2016) \$82,000
+Screening and Sorting Systems -LPR, DOT-R, Thermal Imaging (ATIS), Over-Height and WIM Maintenance Agreements at Kingsbury/Seguin Inspection Facility (ITD 2016).
+These funds are dedicated to a maintenacne agreement that covers breakdown or malfunction of equipment and is not used for upgrades or enhancements. \$82,000

-Screening and Sorting Systems - LPR, DOT-R, Over-height detection maintenance agreements at New Waverly and Devine NB and SB Inspection Facilities (PRISM Screening, Credentialing and OOS Detection) \$52.000
+Screening and Sorting Systems - LPR, DOT-R, Over-height detection maintenance agreements at New Waverly and Devine NB and SB Inspection Facilities (PRISM Screening, Credentialing and OOS Detection)These funds are dedicated to a maintenance agreement that covers breakdown of equipment and is not used for upgrades or enhancements.

-Screening Systems -LPR, DOT-R, Maintenance Agreements at Queen City Inspection Facility (PRISM Screening, Credentialing and OOS Detection) \$29,000
+Screening Systems -LPR, DOT-R, Maintenance Agreements at Queen City Inspection Facility (PRISM Screening, Credentialing and OOS Detection)These funds are dedicated to a maintenance agreement with the vendor and cover breakdown or malfunction of equipment and are not used for upgrades or enhancements. \$29,000

-Screening Systems -LPR, DOT-R, Maintenance Agreements at Riviera Inspection Facility (PRISM Screening, Credentialing and OOS Detection) \$26.000
+Screening Systems -LPR, DOT-R, Maintenance Agreements at Riviera Inspection Facility (PRISM Screening, Credentialing and OOS Detection) These funds are dedicated to a maintenance agreement with the vendor to cover breakdown or malfunction of equipment and are not used for upgrades or enhancements. \$26,000